 - Physical, emotional, social and spiritual issues that people can encounter when in hospital

 - Basic information about Grief, Loss and Bereavement

 - Role description and the boundaries of patient relationships for the volunteer worker

 - Duty of Care and how this applies to your voluntary activity

 - Safe Work Practices: Manual Handling, Work Health and Safety, Universal precautions and Fire Safety

 Interested in volunteering at Calvary Mater Newcastle?

-If you would like to speak to someone about volunteering at Calvary Mater Newcastle, please contact Mary Ringstad, Director of Mission.
+If you would like to speak to someone about volunteering at Calvary Mater Newcastle, please contact Kellie Goldsworthy, Director of Mission Integration.

 How to apply

 Due to COVID-19 restrictions, our volunteer services are currently reduced.
-There will be no further recruitment until 2022.
+Limited recruitment for the remainder of 2022.